pnp/blog/content/post/learn-microsoft-graph-toolkit-interactively-with-a-code-tour.md

 ## Learn Microsoft Graph Toolkit interactively

-To help you learn what Microsoft Graph Toolkit has to offer and how you\'d use it in your app, we recently released a new [learning path](https://docs.microsoft.com/learn/paths/m365-msgraph-toolkit/?WT.mc_id=m365-33009-wmastyka) on Microsoft Learn.
-By following a few learn modules you\'ll learn everything that you need to know to use the toolkit in your app.
-But that\'s not all.
+To help you learn what Microsoft Graph Toolkit has to offer and how you'd use it in your app, we recently released a new [learning path](https://docs.microsoft.com/learn/paths/m365-msgraph-toolkit/?WT.mc_id=m365-33009-wmastyka) on Microsoft Learn.
+By following a few learn modules you'll learn everything that you need to know to use the toolkit in your app.
+But that's not all.

-Thinking about the different ways in which people learn, we\'ve launched an experiment - an [interactive code tour](https://github.com/microsoftgraph/mgt-react-codetour) that you can follow to add Microsoft Graph Toolkit to a React app.
+Thinking about the different ways in which people learn, we've launched an experiment - an [interactive code tour](https://github.com/microsoftgraph/mgt-react-codetour) that you can follow to add Microsoft Graph Toolkit to a React app.